Eldeston/Creative-Computing/Creative Computing Club/Computing Department Day.md

 # Day 2 Activities
 Participants Target: 20
 ## Scrimmage - Call of Duty (IFS)
+**Organizer:**

 Team Count: 4
 Team Members: 5
-Prizes: 5 Medals, Certificate of Participation
+Prizes: 5 Medals, 1 Trophy, Certificate of Participation

 **Description:**
 The call of duty Scrim is a friendly yet competitive tournament among the players.
 This scrim aims to strengthen camaraderie, promote teamwork, and showcase members’ gaming skills in a fair and exciting competition.